 O2O marketing can be used by a B2B business to help attract prospective customers and generate leads.
 Unfortunately, many B2B companies are falling behind as the world shifts to digital shopping.
 Adopting an O2O commerce model can allow B2B businesses to compete with online wholesalers and even expand into the direct to consumer market.

-One of the best ways for B2B businesses to shift sales online is by using an eCommerce marketplace like BlueCart eCommerce.
+One of the best ways for B2B businesses to shift sales online is by using an online marketplace like BlueCart eCommerce.
 This all-in-one solution handles online store design and structure, menus, payment processing, and more.
 It also has an integrated email marketing function that lets you send promotional emails directly to your customers.
 Whether selling online or in person, BlueCart can help.

 O2O Marketing Definition